se-edu/se-book/specifyingRequirements/useCases/usage/text.md

 </box>

 However, others argue that only use cases providing value to an external user/system should be shown in the use case diagram.
-For example, they argue that ‘view daily report’ should be the use case and  `generate daily report` is not to be shown in the use case diagram because it is simply something the system has to do to support the `view daily report` use case.
+For example, they argue that `view daily report` should be the use case and `generate daily report` is not to be shown in the use case diagram because it is simply something the system has to do to support the `view daily report` use case.

 You are recommended to follow the latter view (i.e. not to use System as a user).
 Limit use cases for modeling behaviors that involve an external actor.

 **UML is not very specific about the text contents of a use case.** Hence, there are many styles for writing use cases.
 For example, the steps can be written as a continuous paragraph.

 Use cases should be easy to read.
 Note that there is no strict rule about writing all details of all steps or a need to use all the elements of a use case.

 **There are some advantages of documenting system requirements as use cases:**